 - Architect and engineer services (planning, conceptual design, schematic design and/or structural testing)

 - Environmental expenses (e.g., Phases I/II, Hazardous Materials Survey, Remediation Plans)

 - Market study to confirm the real estate use

 - Site development project manager (third-party cost only)

 - Third-party community engagement and planning (feedback and input directly related to project site)

 - Fiscal sponsor fees

-Completing a project scope is the first step in the application process for the Pre-Development Fund and can take a little as 10 minutes.
-You will receive a copy of your submission and retain the ability to access and edit your project scope up to the deadline.
+Completing a project scope is relatively easy, the Google form can take as few as 10 minutes.
+Each applicant will receive a copy of your submission and retain the ability to access and edit your project scope all the way up to the project scope deadline.

-All applicants will receive notification that their project scope was received the Monday following each deadline.
-Roughly a week following the deadline applicants will be notified whether their project is invited to a full application.
+All applicants will receive notification that their project scope was received and is under review the Monday following each project scope deadline.
+Roughly four weeks following each deadline applicants will be notified of their project scope submittal status (advanced/declined).